brewormly/02-classes-interfaces/antworten.md

 3. Add some test methods and implement another filter logic (_e.g._ every third number, or any number smaller than a certain value).
 5. Review anonymous classes and lambdas.
 	- Lambda expressions look very convenient; can you think of a scenario where they should not be used?
+    - wenn es schlicht zu komplex wird, so dass man nicht mehr auf anhieb erkennt was der Ausdruck macht
 	- Recall how scoping works for anonymous (inner or local) classes; can you think of a scenario where to avoid them?
+    - auf protected kann zugegriffen werden :/